Tassielink Transit

 Tasslielink Transit is a bus and coach operator in Hobart and Launceston, Tasmania, Australia.

 History

 In July 1987 Melbourne based Invicta Bus Services purchased the business of Morse's Bus Service, Devonport.

 The businesses of Tag Along Tours, Hobart, and Mountain Stage Line, Launceston along with a Devonport to Cradle Mountain service were purchased.
 These were combined under the Tasmanian Wilderness Travel brand.

 In 1997 TRC Travel was purchased.
 In 1999 services from Hobart to St Helens, Queenstown, Port Arthur and Huonville services were purchased from Hobart Coaches.
 In October 2005 the service between Cressy, Longford and Launceston was purchased.

 In March 2007 the Hobart to Colebrook via Richmond and Campania service was taken over from Hobart Coaches.
 In 2008 Metro Tasmania retired the Hobart Coaches brand.

+In August 2026 the business was sold to Kinetic Tasmania.

 Fleet

-As at April 2024 the fleet consisted of 40 buses and coaches.
+As at October 2025 the fleet consisted of 41 buses and coaches.

 Depot

 In June 2012 Tassielink Transit opened a new depot in Derwent Park.